SayedSuhaib/todo-notes-app/README.md

                 },
             ]

 3.Update an Existing To-Do Note
-    -Endpoint: PUT /api/notes/60d75d1f2c7e9e0b8cfa1a52
+- Endpoint: PUT /api/notes/60d75d1f2c7e9e0b8cfa1a52
-    -Description: Update the title and/or description of an existing to-do note.
+- Description: Update the title and/or description of an existing to-do note.

     Request Body:
         {